JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-viewmodel.md

     }
     ```

-3. When using the ViewModel library with Compose Multiplatform for Desktop,
-   you might need to add the `kotlinx-coroutines-swing` dependency (see the [related GitHub issue](https://github.com/JetBrains/compose-multiplatform/issues/4835)),
-   for example:

-    ```kotlin
-    implementation("org.jetbrains.kotlinx:kotlinx-coroutines-swing:1.8.1")
-    ```
+3. `ViewModel.viewModelScope` is bound to `Dispatchers.Main.immediate` which might be unavailable on Desktop by default.
+To make it work correctly with Compose Multiplatform please add the `kotlinx-coroutines-swing` dependency.
+See [`Dispatchers.Main` docs](https://kotlinlang.org/api/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/-dispatchers/-main.html) for details.

 On non-JVM platforms, objects cannot be instantiated using type reflection.
 So in common code you cannot call the `viewModel()` function without parameters: every time a `ViewModel` instance is created,